osu-crypto/libOTe/README.md

       [SimplestOT](https://github.com/osu-crypto/libOTe/tree/master/SimplestOT)
       library implementing a base OT.
 Also works with only relic but is slower.

-Other Options:
+**Other Options:**
  * `cmake .  -DENABLE_CIRCUITS=ON`: Build the library with the circuit library enabled.
  * `cmake .  -DENABLE_NASM=ON`: Build the library with the assembly base SHA1 implementation.
 Requires the NASM compiler.

-<b>Note:</b> In the case that miracl or boost is already installed, the steps
-`cd libOTe/thirdparty/linux; bash all.get` can be skipped and CMake will attempt to find them instead.
+**Note:** In the case that miracl or boost is already installed, the steps `cd libOTe/cryptoTools/thirdparty/linux; bash boost.get` can be skipped and CMake will attempt to find them instead.
 Boost is found with the CMake findBoost package and miracl is found with the `find_library(miracl)` command.